JackEdTaylor/expra-wise24/_sources/index.md

 Please visit these pages again in the next few weeks for further information.
 ````

-Welcome to the course page for Neurokognitive Psychologie of the PsyBSc 10 course: Empirisch-Experimentelles Praktikum (*ExPra*), for Winter Semester 2024!
+Welcome to the course page for the Neurokognitive Psychologie group of the PsyBSc 10 course: Empirisch-Experimentelles Praktikum (*ExPra*), for Winter Semester 2024!

 This course forms part of the [Psychologie BSc programme](https://www.psychologie.uni-frankfurt.de/49829433/Bachelorstudiengang?) at Goethe University Frankfurt.
 This site will contains all the content we will cover, and will hopefully serve as a useful reference point for the course.
 These pages aren't static, but will be updated as we move through the course together.